 Infected by the cold of the graves

-new volume from Fantagraphics Books debuts in English the complete run of horror/science fiction comic Mort Cinder, a dramatic black and white Argentine strip that sees graying antiquarian Ezra Winston — as a result of handling the oddities carted into his London shop — tangle with supernatural, often chilling episodes that involve a resurrected dead man.
+January 30, 2019—A new volume from Fantagraphics debuts the complete run of Mort Cinder in English.
+Created by Héctor Germán Oesterheld and Alberto Breccia during the 1960s, Mort Cinder is a dramatic Argentine black-and-white horror/science-fiction comic strip.
+Its stories center on graying antiquarian Ezra Winston, who, as a result of handling the oddities carted into his London shop, tangles with supernatural, often chilling episodes that involve a resurrected dead man.

 At first glance, it might seem that Mort Cinder's plot structure is relatively straightforward if not downright simplistic.
 Over and over again, objects Ezra and Mort encounter in the antique shop evoke the past, prompt a story or, at times, lead to direct intervention in historical events.
 But it is this very framework that made it possible for the artist, Alberto Breccia, and the writer, Héctor Germán Oesterheld, to not just employ but to exceed the parameters of traditional adventure comic strips and serials.

-Héctor Oesterheld scripted comics for a number of publications and had already worked with Breccia before Mort Cinder's inception — as well as with revered Italian artist Hugo Pratt — on action and adventure strips such as Ernie Pike, Doctor Morgue, and Sherlock Time.
-So by the time of Mort Cinder's publication in weekly Mexican magazine Misterix in the summer of 1962, the writer's place as a leader in the history of Argentine comics had been forged in his best-known work — 1957's wildly successful serial science fiction strip about suburban Argentines battling a violent alien invasion called El Eternauta (“The Eternaut”), which was drawn by Francisco Solano López and launched in weekly magazine Hora Cero.
+By the time Mort Cinder debuted in the weekly Mexican magazine Misterix in the summer of 1962, Héctor Oesterheld had already been recognized as a leader in the history of Argentine comics.
+His best-known work, a wildly successful serial science fiction strip about suburban Argentines battling a violent alien invasion called El Eternauta (The Eternaut), was drawn by Francisco Solano López and launched in Hora Cero in 1957.

-As I wrote for Hyperallergic in 2016, the political overtones in works like El Eternauta and Che were likely what drew the attention of the Argentine dictatorship toward Oesterheld: He and several family members disappeared in the late 1970s, when he was kidnapped by militarized forces dispatched by the government and never seen again.
+As I wrote for Hyperallergic in 2016, the political overtones in works like The Eternaut and Che were likely what drew the attention of the Argentine dictatorship toward Oesterheld: he and several family members disappeared in the late 1970s, when the writer was kidnapped by militarized forces dispatched by the government and never seen again.

 "I plunged into the underground..."